StevenClontz/clontz.org/pages/potluck6.md

   except for any consumable elements which must be reset for each team.

-* Puzzles can be of any type (creativity is encouraged!) but should be designed to be solved within 30 minutes.
+* Puzzles can be of any type (creativity is encouraged!) but should be designed to be solved within roughly half an hour (28 minutes to be precise).
   All necessary material to solve a puzzle should be provided by the designing team, aside from the materials all teams are required to bring (listed below).